 If everything goes as expected, the entire experience should be transparent to devices on your network, and should “just work” with no need for ongoing upkeep, tinkering, or maintenance (not to mention, your devices will now benefit from all the privacy and security benefits described above).

-If you want to take things even further, there are a few more customizations to explore:
+To take things even further, there are a few more customizations to explore:

 - Intrusion prevention system (IPS) - Detect and disrupt activity associated with known malware